Get ready to grill up this Flintstone-inspired behemoth, which is easy once you know how. Here’s how to cook a Tomahawk steak.

 The giant Tomahawk is one of the most visually impressive steaks money can buy.
 Featuring a thick chunk of ribeye at one end, they usually have at least 6-8 inches of bone handle – perhaps the ultimate meat lollipop.
 A true tomahawk would probably feed a small family, and you’re going to need to change up your cooking methods, because this baby is not going to just fit in a skillet.
 With a minimum thickness of 2 inches of steak, it’s also not something you’ll be able to traditionally sear without having a cold and terrible rare centre, or overcooking to get the middle warmed up.

 Don’t despair – using a simple indirect heat method (which is really a grilling version of this pan reverse sear), you will absolutely nail the perfect medium rare of one of the most impressive meat experiences you can ever have in your own home.
 And let’s face it, whether guy or gal, once you nail this cook, you’ll definitely get major cred as the meat-spert amongst your friends and family.

-For this, you’ll need a charcoal grill, a beautiful Tomahawk steak (like this American Wagyu one from Snake River Farms), and a fast-read thermometer (I use and recommend Thermapen).
+For this, you’ll need a charcoal grill, a beautiful Tomahawk steak (luckily you can buy them online, this one is from Snake River Farms) and a fast-read thermometer (I use and recommend Thermapen).
 So, here’s how it’s done:

 Prepare your grill.